mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Kipnu," thi said his name with a projecting voice, and the crowd stepped in closer.
 They all were clothed in black kelp with blue markings on their skin. _Are these the same people from the yurt?
 None of them are suffering from withdrawal._

 "You have proven your worth and your loyalty to us, to this place.
 Yesterday, you were enslaved by the light.
 Today, you serve the dark."
-Setre came up behind him and lifted his arms one-by-one, clothing him with a well-fitting thick black coat.
+Setre came up behind him and lifted his arms one-by-one, clothing him with a well-fitting thick black kelpen poncho that covered his body.
 She turned him around the crowd whooped and hollered for Kipnu.
 But he felt no warmth by their voices; he felt shackled to this place, to these people that too could never leave.

 Setre walked him into the crowd, and he watched as they turned from polishing their spears or eating their bread, their cold eyes throwing a rehearsed greeting.
 Suddenly, a hand placed itself in his and left behind a slip of paper.
 He turned around to find who it was, his eyes scanning over the crowd, but he couldn't be sure of who it could have been.